mhabibr02/Project-Belajar-Dasar-Pemrograman-JavaScript-Dicoding/README.md

 </p>

 ### Description :
-This course [Belajar Backend Pemula Dengan JavaScript](https://www.dicoding.com/academies/256/) from [Dicoding](https://www.dicoding.com/) is an entry-level program designed to provide learners with a solid foundation in JavaScript programming.
+This course [Belajar Dasar Pemrograman JavaScript](https://www.dicoding.com/academies/256/) from [Dicoding](https://www.dicoding.com/) is an entry-level program designed to provide learners with a solid foundation in JavaScript programming.
 Spanning approximately 46 hours, the course covers fundamental concepts, ES6 syntax, object-oriented and functional programming paradigms, asynchronous processes, and automated testing using popular frameworks.
 By the end of the course, students will be equipped to develop JavaScript applications using tools like
 Node.js and Visual Studio Code.